Havana in 3 Days

 Dinner at La Roca

-For dinner we head for a popular local eatery, La Roca, where we order a Surf & Turf Sharing Platter enough to give anyone meat sweats!
+For dinner, we head for a popular local eatery, La Roca, where we order a Surf & Turf Sharing Platter.
+The actual tray of food which is delivered is enough to give anyone meat sweats!

 Surf & Turf at La Roca